Magdalena-Cvetanovic/FinalProject/README.md

 - Selenium portable framework for testing web applications
 - Apache POI library for manipulating various file formats

-JavaDoc is located in `doc` folder.
+JavaDoc is located in `data` folder.

 #### The following website functionalities are tested: